“I already know my customer! I have their persona, some statistics, and…”

-Most of us have been guilty of writing off our target audience likes this at some point but the truth is we might have actually been write.
+Most of us have been guilty of writing off our target audience likes this at some point, but the truth is we might have actually been correct.
 At that time.

-The trap that we fall into is when we don’t realize our target audience is a constantly moving target.
+The trap that we fall into is not realizing our target audience is a constantly moving target.
 They’re always changing.
-Preferences, likes, dislikes, trends etc…can have an effect on the perception of your brand.
+Preferences, likes, dislikes, trends, etc…can have an effect on the perception of your brand.

 So how do you keep up?

 Fortunately, there are a few principles that drive these changes but don’t change themselves.
-In this article, I highlight four insights you can learn from your online audience to tailor your website content for building influence and increasing conversion.
+Here are four insights you can learn from your online audience to tailor your website content, build influence, and increase conversion.

 If you know exactly what content your audience wants, you’ll know what to give them.
 So how do you find that out?
 Start snooping and figure out the other places they hang out online.
-Here’s a few ways to get you started…
+Here are a few ways to get you started:

 Find the pain so you can ease it.
 But don’t stop it.